Billmate/woocommerce/src/Readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 WC tested up to: 4.5.0

-Billmate offers a complete paymentsolution to your webshop.
+Qvickly offers a complete paymentsolution to your webshop.

 == Description ==

-Billmate Gateway is a plugin that extends WooCommerce, allowing your customers to get their products first and pay by invoice to Billmate later (https://billmate.se/).
-This plugin utilizes Billmate Invoice, Billmate Card, Billmate Bank and Billmate Part Payment.
+Qvickly Gateway is a plugin that extends WooCommerce, allowing your customers to get their products first and pay by invoice to Qvickly later (https://qvickly.io/).
+This plugin utilizes Qvickly Invoice, Qvickly Card, Qvickly Bank and Qvickly Part Payment.

-When the order is passed to Billmate a credit record of the customer is made.
-If the check turns out all right, Billmate creates an invoice in their system.
-After you (as the merchant) completes the order in WooCommerce, you need to log in to Billmate to approve/send the invoice.
+When the order is passed to Qvickly a credit record of the customer is made.
+If the check turns out all right, Qvickly creates an invoice in their system.
+After you (as the merchant) completes the order in WooCommerce, you need to log in to Qvickly to approve/send the invoice.

 All our plugins is tested with Browserstack - https://www.browserstack.com

-Billmate is a great payment alternative for merchants and customers in Sweden.
+Qvickly is a great payment alternative for merchants and customers in Sweden.

-If you have any questions please visit https://billmate.se/kontakt to make contact with us.
+If you have any questions please visit https://qvickly.io to make contact with us.

 == Installation ==

 = Installation in Wordpress =

 Navigate to Plugins-Add New.
-Search for Billmate and then install the plugin.
+Search for Qvickly and then install the plugin.

 = Manual Installation =
 Quickinstallation